-The California Department of Transportation (Caltrans) has prepared this Initial Study, which examines the potential environmental impacts of alternatives being considered for the proposed project in San Bernardino County, California.
+The California Department of Transportation (Caltrans) has prepared this Initial Study with Mitigated Negative Declaration, for the project in San Bernardino County, California.
 Caltrans is the lead agency under the California Environmental Quality Act (CEQA).
-This document describes the project, the existing environment that could be affected by the project, potential impacts of each of the alternatives, and proposed avoidance, minimization, and/or mitigation measures.
+The document tells you why the project is being proposed, what alternatives have been considered for the project, how the existing environment that could be affected by the project, potential impacts of each of the alternatives, and avoidance, minimization, and/or mitigation measures.
+The Initial Study was circulated to the public for 32 days between July 2, 2021 and August 3, 2021.
+Comments received during this period are included in Chapter 4.
+Elsewhere throughout this document, a vertical line in the margin indicates a change made since the draft document circulation.
+Minor editorial changes and clarifications have not been so indicated.
+This document and other project information are available for review on the project website at: gosbcta.com/i10mountvernon.